Bilal-Vahidy/Bilal-Vahidy/README.md

  I hope you are safe, well and having a pleasant week.

 My name is **Bilal Vahidy**.
-I am an alumni of the London School of Economics and currently attempting to transition to a Data-Science career by attending HyperionDev:Cogrammar's digital skills bootcamp.
+I am an alumni of the London School of Economics and currently attempting to transition to a Data-Science career.

-🌱  I’m currently working on completing HyperionDev;Cogrammar's Data-Science bootcamp.
+🌱  I recently completed  HyperionDev;Cogrammar's Data-Science bootcamp which is co certified by Imperial College.

 ✨I can be contacted at bilalmvahidy@gmail.com